linksmart/thing-publisher/README.md

 ## Contributors

-check the vendoring directory for included libraries
+Check the vendor directory for included libraries

 ## License